Updated July 2024

 Every year, U.S. agents take a deep dive into each government’s efforts (or lack thereof) to combat trafficking in their particular location, investigating the unique problems each nation faces and making recommendations on how they can improve.

 That’s where the rating system comes into play.
-It’s important to remember that the three tiers of the TIP system don’t rank the state of human trafficking in a particular country.
+It’s important to remember that TIP Report system doesn’t rank the state of human trafficking in a particular country.
 Instead, they rank each nation’s response to the problem.

 The three tiers are: